 - The Commonwealth Education Award.

 To mark the twenty-first (21st) Anniversary of the National Teaching Awards, the DBE added three new categories which have been integrated into the 22nd NTA.
 The additional categories introduced include the National Best Teacher Award, the SHERO Award and the National Learner Award.

 The objectives of the Ministry of Basic Education through the National Teaching Awards are to:

-- Focus public attention on the positive aspects of Basic Education, thereby raising the public image of the teaching profession;
+- To focus public attention on the positive aspects of Basic Education, thereby raising the public image of the teaching profession;

-- Recognise, appreciate and promote excellence in teaching performance;
+- Recognising and promoting excellence in teaching performance;

-- Honour dedicated creative and effective teachers and schools;
+- Honouring dedicated creative and effective teachers and schools;

-- Afford South Africans the opportunity to publicly say thank you to all outstanding teams or individual teachers in all schools.
+- Affording South Africans, the opportunity to publicly say thank you to all outstanding teams or individual teachers in schools.